theo-obadiah-teguh/Traffic-XGB/README.md

 ## Remarks

 This project was probably my first time training and using a openly available and powerful model like XGBoost.
-I learned concepts such as model training, train-test splitting for time series data, L1 and L2 regularization, data visualization with correlation matrixes, time series boxplots and so on.
+I learned concepts such as model training, train-test splitting for time series data, L1 and L2 regularization, data visualization with correlation matrixes, time series boxplots, and so on.